Market research can often get de-prioritized. Yet, having an effective market research can be a game changer for your marketing strategy.

 Customer Acquisition:

 To acquire new customers, you need to understand what makes them tick.
-Surveying your ideal customers can be a great way to learn how and why they chose your brand so you can acquire more customers like them.
+Surveying your ideal customers can help you learn how and why they chose your brand.
+This knowledge allows you to acquire more customers like them.

 Customer Retention: